yawn156/umamusume-auto-train/README.md

 # Umamusume Auto Training Bot (ADB/Android Version)

-This fork simply has my own configs, optimizations and small touches to the code to pick skills, changes made were added in the key features section.
+This fork has my optimizations and configurations to more aggresively do auto trainings for parent farming, retries on OCR and logic check for failure chance so it can run faster.
 (my dumbass forked the pc repo instead of the emu one lol)

-### New
-Added retry logic for low cofidence on ocr checks, should be a little faster and more precise when choosing trainings.

 Go support the main dev!